-Why stay in a hotel when you can enjoy your stay the fullest in Brooklyn, yet for much less money!
+Why stay in a hotel when you can enjoy your stay the fullest in Brooklyn, yet for less $?

 IMPORTANT NOTE: PLEASE REMEMBER TURN OFF THE AC IN YOUR ROOM WHEN YOU LEAVE THE HOUSE.